Alejogb1/job-board/blog-data/why-is-my-azureml-experiment-failing-to-build-with-the-pynacl-package.md

 id: "why-is-my-azureml-experiment-failing-to-build-with-the-pynacl-package"
 ---

-Okay, let's unpack this pynacl issue in your AzureML experiment.
+, let's unpack this pynacl issue in your AzureML experiment.
 This is a spot I've bumped into myself, more than once, back when we were trying to deploy some secure computation models.
 The failure isn't typically straightforward, so let's get into the details.

 The core problem usually boils down to dependencies – specifically, how the `pynacl` package, a crucial binding for cryptography, manages its native components within the often-constrained environment of an AzureML compute target.
 The error message may not always point directly to this, which is why it can be frustrating.
 It might manifest as a failure during the environment build process or even at runtime if the package isn’t correctly prepared.